 My singing voice is now closely allied with my speaking voice, necessarily a more resonant/deep sound as if I was speaking to a group of people.
 It takes no more effort than that.
 No pushing, pulling or shoving.
 Herman Klein, a student of Manuel Garcia (considered the first voice scientist), called this “The Singing Position.”
 While difficult to put into words, this “Singing Position” is greater than the sum of its physical parts.
 To focus on the muscular movements alone without the aural awareness that brings them into being is getting the cart before the horse.
 This is the most important idea I have gleaned from my experience with the Listening Training; THE EAR LEADS THE BODY.
 (The Italian singing manuals of the 17th and 18th Century record that the teacher first demonstrated for the student and the student then repeated what he heard.
 Listening awareness was of paramount importance.)

 The Listening Training has not only put my career back on track, it has opened up a whole new world as well.
 I am learning music with greater ease.
 Foreign languages no longer hold the terrors for me that they once did.
 More importantly, I no longer feel like I’m one step behind everyone.
 The Listening Training has been the “key” which has enabled me to grow both professionally and personally.
 It’s like I’ve been let out of a cage.
 I’m happy now to sing of my freedom.
 It has been an amazing journey.
 Many thanks to Paul Madaule and the Listening Centre staff for the special work that you do.

-Daniel is the editor of VOICE Prints, a Bulletin of the New York Singing Teachers Association and gives talks and workshops in his community in which he often refers to our work.
+Daniel is the founding editor of VOICE Prints - The Official Journal of the New York Singing Teachers Association and gives talks and workshops in his community in which he often refers to our work.